 The Avengers investigate a series of murders of Corporate men, who have all been bidding on a new circuit element.
 Each one of them seems to have been killed by a powerful Karate blow, so Mrs. Peel ...

 Mrs. Peel is bequeathed an old house by an uncle Jack, whom she never knew existed.
 In the event, he did not exist.
 The house is a former lunatic asylum and it is all a ruse by a vengeful ex-employee...

 Steed has been having bad dreams involving Christmas trees and a man dressed as Santa Claus.
 At a party given by publisher and Dickens fan Brandon Storey, two telepathic spies attempt to read Steed's...

 John Steed and his new accomplices Purdey and Gambit find themselves facing new and deadly dangers in the bizarre world of espionage.
 Mixing fantasy with a darker edge, the trio face ...
 See full summary »

-John Steed works for British Intelligence and always has a female partner.
-The problems he finds are always a bit odd, just on the edge of science fiction (Cyborg killers, a city built under a disused coal mine, a gang put together for adrenalin junkies, and a killer who uses a concentrated cold virus to kill his victims by having them sneeze to death).
+John Steed works for British Intelligence and works with various partners, notably: Ian Hendry (series one), Cathy Gale (series two and three), Emma Peel (series four and five), and Tara King (series six).
+The problems he finds are always a bit odd, just on the edge of science fiction (Cyborg killers, a city built under a disused coal mine, a gang put together for adrenaline junkies, and a killer who uses a concentrated cold virus to kill his victims by having them sneeze to death).
 Steed is always the ultimate in culture and grace as he saves the world each week.Written by

 John Vogel <firstname.lastname@example.org>

 33 of 39 people found this review helpful.

 Was this review helpful to you?